Authored by the expert who managed and guided the team behind the Netherlands Property Pack

 Can I legally rent out property on my visa in Amsterdam right now?

-You do not need to live in the Netherlands to rent out your Amsterdam property on a long-term basis, but short-term tourist rentals require the property to be your registered main residence, which effectively blocks most non-resident owners from Airbnb-style rentals.
+You do not always need to live in the Netherlands to rent out an Amsterdam property, but the property must be legally rentable and properly managed.

 We cover everything there is to know about buying and renting out in Amsterdam here.